HenrikJoreteg/human-javascript/ch01 - introduction.md

 ## Picking your tools

 There are more and more tools out there now to build client apps.
-Angular, Ember, Backbone, Sencha, Knockout, etc.. all have their pros and cons.
+AngularJS, Ember, Backbone, Sencha, Knockout, etc.. all have their pros and cons.

 People in charge of development teams seem to agonize over the decision.